 Another key water recycling project that is part of the District's Water Recycling Program is the Richmond Advanced Recycled Expansion ("RARE") Water Project.
 Construction of the RARE Water Project began in Fiscal Year 2009 and the first phase of the project was completed in Fiscal Year 2011.
 It initially provides 3.5 MGD of high quality recycled water to the Chevron refinery for use in industrial boilers (recycled water has been provided by the District to the Chevron refinery for use in recirculating cooling towers since 1996 as noted above).
-The project consists of a new high-purity recycled water treatment plant at the refinery, an influent pump station, flow equalization and a standby generator.
+The project consists of a high-purity recycled water treatment plant at the refinery, an influent pump station, flow equalization and a standby generator.
 In total, Chevron reimbursed the District approximately \$55 million for capital costs of the RARE Water Project.
 The Chevron Oil Refinery is currently the largest single user of recycled water in the District's service area.
+The District is currently studying the feasibility of a potential future expansion of the RARE Water Project to increase recycled water delivery to Chevron and decrease potable water deliveries.
+The study is expected to be completed in Fiscal Year 2016.